 Accurate and clear plot sketch maps will enable plots to be refound in subsequent surveys.
-The plot sketch maps are therefore vital and you will be relying on previous maps to help you locate the plot locations.
+The plot sketch maps are therefore vital and you will be relying on previous maps to help you locate the plot.
 When drawing new maps please make them as clear and precise as possible using the measuring tape, rangefinder and compass.
 Ensure that the point at which the differential GPS reading was taken is also clearly marked.
 The maps need not be works of art but they do need to be useable.
-You will know from your own experience of using plot maps drawn by others what is and is not useful.
+You will know from your own experience of using plot sketch maps drawn by others what is and is not useful.
 Try to be as helpful as possible in upland situations where reference points may be scarce.
 In such situations, surveyors have often taken back bearings from reasonably distant features on the skyline.
 This is completely acceptable.
 The possibility of misty conditions next survey is no reason not to record them but also do not use distant features as a substitute for measuring to nearby reference points.

 When editing/drawing new maps surveyors may include more than one plot on a map if the plots are co-located, e.g. X, B, A, M plots or H and D plots or S, W and P plots (see below for further details).
 Also note that if you have no rangefinder and you have to pace then translate your paces into metres.
-Measure your pace to determine whether one long stride really is 1m or whether two ordinary paces combine to more accurately give a metre.
+Measure your pace to determine whether one long stride really is 1 m or whether two ordinary paces combine to more accurately to a metre.
 Writing distances in metres is always to be preferred.

-If necessary, a sketch of the plot location should be drawn on the tablet or one of the waterproof A4 sheets provided (training will be given for this).
+If necessary, a sketch of the plot location should be drawn on the tablet, a map on a pdf document can be edited, or can be drawn on waterproof A4 sheets provided (training will be given for this).
 The map should clearly define plot location using measured distances and compass bearings to nearby reference features.
-If surveyors run out of map recording sheets they should record maps on blank sheets.